omeletketchup7/SSO_Tong/README.md

 # SSO Project

-this project is about handle error from request. and send error message to response.
+this project is about handling error from request. and send error message to response.

 Features
 - error handling.